-Training Days are open to RASDEG Members only.
-Training Days are informal, friendly days aimed to help you and your horse(s) become accustomed to RASDEG Competition Grounds therefore remove some of the stress associated with a new place.
-For the more serious competitor and if you have the energy an arena can be setup to help assist you in winning at the RASDEG Competition.
-For Training Day times look in the newsletter or on the RASDEG webpage.
+Training Days are generally only open to RASDEG Members only.
+Training Days are informal, friendly days aimed to help you and your horse(s) become accustomed to our Competition Grounds therefore remove some of the stress associated with a new place.
+Clinics have members as first preference but are available to outside rider who hold the appropriate insurance.

 Members days are open to RASDEG and EA Participant members.
 Separate ribbons are offered to EA Participant member riders.
 Members days are informal, friendly days aimed at providing a style of competition suitable to all members.
 For our more serious or competitive members these days provide an informal competition to assist in their training and progress and allow them to try the next level of tests without the pressure of formal competition.

 EA Official Dressage Competitions